-- Law Decree 11 of 22 February 2006, published 24 February 2006, which created the Food Safety Authority, AUPSA, responsible for SPS and certain measures related to the importation of food and feed products. - MIDA Resolution No. 60 of 24 March 2006, published 8 February 2007, by which Panama grants equivalence recognition to the U.S. sanitary and phytosanitary systems for meats, poultry, dairy and other products for human and animal consumption.
-Also contains provisions related to certification requirements for U.S. agricultural exports to Panama. - MIDA Resolution No. DAL-216-ADM of 23 August 2006, published 8 February 2007, by which Panama adopts OIE consistent measures related to BSE for U.S. bovine products. - MINSA Resolution No. 070-A of 24 March 2006, published 12 February 2007, by which Panama grants equivalence recognition to the U.S. sanitary and phytosanitary systems for meats, poultry, dairy and other products for human and animal consumption.
-Also contains provisions related to certification requirements for U.S. agricultural exports to Panama. - MIDA Resolution No. DAL-30-ADM of 2 June 2006, published 27 February 2007, by which Panama recognizes U.S. beef grading and cuts nomenclature systems as equivalent. - MIDA Resolution No. DAL-274-ADM of 20 November 2006, published 27 February 2007, by which Panama accepts U.S. measures related to Newcastle disease and Avian Influenza as consistent with directives from the OIE, and permits the importation of U.S. poultry and poultry products into Panama.
-Also contains provisions related to certification requirements for U.S. poultry products. - Panama's Food Safety Authority (AUPSA) Scientific and Technical Council of Food Safety Resolution No. 001, of 22 February 2007 published 27 February 2007, and corrected 1 March 2007, by which it recognizes the equivalence of the U.S. sanitary and phytosanitary systems for the importation of meats, poultry, dairy and other products, and contains provisions related to certification requirements.
-Establishes alternatives to product registration. - AUPSA's Scientific and Technical Council of Food Safety Resolution No. 002 of February 28, 2007, published March 1, 2007, by which Panama grandfathers MIDA's Resolution DAL-216-
+- Law Decree 11 of February 22, 2006, published February 24, 2006, which created the Panamanian Food Safety Authority (AUPSA), responsible for sanitary and phytosanitary system (SPS) and certain measures related to the importation of food and feed products. - MIDA Resolution No. 60 of March 24, 2006, published February 8, 2007, by which Panama grants equivalence recognition to the U.S. SPS and related regulatory system for meats, poultry, dairy and other products for human and animal consumption.
+This resolution also contains provisions related to certification requirements for U.S. agricultural exports to Panama. - MIDA Resolution No. DAL-216-ADM of August 23, 2006, published February 8, 2007, by which Panama adopts OIE-consistent measures related to BSE for U.S. bovine products.

-ADM, and MIDA Resolution No. DAL-274-ADM on BSE and avian diseases.

-- AUPSA's Scientific and Technical Council of Food Safety Resolution No. 002 of May 17, 2013, by which it modifies the Resolution No. 001 of February 22, 2007 that recognizes the equivalence of the U.S. sanitary and phytosanitary systems for the importation of meats, poultry, dairy and other products, and contains provisions related to certification requirements.
-With this amendment of the Annex of the Resolution 001, henceforth there is no need to use the Bovine Export Verification Program for U.S. Beef and Beef products exports to Panama. - AUPSA's Scientific and Technical Council of Food Safety Resolution No. 002 of February 10, 2015, by which it modifies the Resolution No. 001 of February 22, 2007 that recognizes the equivalence of the U.S. sanitary and phytosanitary systems for the importation of meats, poultry, dairy and other products, and contains provisions related to certification requirements.
-With this amendment of the Annex of the Resolution 001, henceforth simplifies exports to Panama of U.S. Pet Food containing animal origin ingredients. - Executive Decree No. 65 of June 9, 1997 establishes the mandatory Hazard Analysis Critical Control Point or HACCP for all beef, dairy and fishery plants for Panama.
+- MINSA Resolution No. 070-A of March 24, 2006, published February 12, 2007, by which Panama grants equivalence recognition to the U.S. SPS and related regulatory system for meats, poultry, dairy, and other products for human and animal consumption.
+It also contains provisions related to certification requirements for U.S. agricultural exports to Panama. - MIDA Resolution No. DAL-30-ADM of June 2, 2006, published February 27, 2007, by which Panama recognizes U.S. beef grading and cuts nomenclature systems as equivalent. - MIDA Resolution No. DAL-274-ADM of November 20, 2006, published February 27, 2007, by which Panama accepts U.S. measures related to Newcastle disease and Avian Influenza as consistent with directives from the OIE, and permits the importation of U.S. poultry and poultry products into Panama.
+It also contains provisions related to certification requirements for U.S. poultry products. - AUPSA Scientific and Technical Council of Food Safety Resolution No. 001, of February 22, 2007 published February 27, 2007, and corrected on March 1, 2007, by which it recognizes the equivalence of the U.S. SPS system for the importation of meats, poultry, dairy, and other products, and contains provisions related to certification requirements.
+It established alternatives to product registration. - AUPSA's Scientific and Technical Council of Food Safety Resolution No. 002 of February 28, 2007, published March 1, 2007, by which Panama grandfathers MIDA's Resolution DAL-216-ADM, and MIDA Resolution No. DAL-274-ADM on BSE and avian diseases. - AUPSA's Scientific and Technical Council of Food Safety Resolution No. 002 of May 17, 2013, by which it modifies the Resolution No. 001 of February 22, 2007 that recognizes the equivalence of the United States for the importation of meats, poultry, dairy and other products, and contains provisions related to certification requirements.
+With this amendment of the Annex of the Resolution 001, henceforth there is no need to use the Bovine Export Verification Program for U.S. Beef and Beef products exports to Panama. - AUPSA's Scientific and Technical Council of Food Safety Resolution No. 002 of February 10, 2015, by which it modifies the Resolution No. 001 of February 22, 2007 that recognizes the equivalence of the U.S. SPS regulatory system for the importation of meats, poultry, dairy, and other products, and contains provisions related to certification requirements.
+By amending the Annex of Resolution 001, this resolution simplifies exports to Panama of U.S. pet food containing animal origin ingredients. - Executive Decree No. 65 of June 9, 1997 establishes the mandatory Hazard Analysis Critical Control Point or HACCP for all beef, dairy and fishery plants for Panama.